Sharpless 2-115 (Hubble Palette)

 Data Reduction and Cleanup

-The WeightedBatchPreProcessing script was used to perform calibration, cosmetic correction and registration of all frames.
+The WeightedBatchPreProcessing script was used to perform calibration, cosmetic correction, registration and integration of all frames.
 DynamicCrop was used to crop all the masters identically.
 DynamicBackgroundExtraction was applied to each master using Subtraction.

 Creation and cleanup: The S2, Ha and O3 were combined to make an RGB image.
 BackgroundNeutralization was applied to the image.